Saravananr1112/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench_Coursera/README.md

 ![7_Employee who didn't made any sales](https://github.com/Saravananr1112/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/159127219/fde8ff6c-5afe-4f84-ae49-a6dbf8d9e9ea)
 ![7_Employee who didn't made any sales_Out](https://github.com/Saravananr1112/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/159127219/197146de-b39f-4c75-a84f-e76868150f02)

 We can see there are two sales representatives who didn't make any sales, but for certain customers, the sales representative number was not mapped, so the data above may not be accurate.
-We have elaborated on the insufficient data issue with the client.
+We have elaborated the insufficient data issue with the client.

 ### Evaluating MintClassics credit policies